The bacteria in your bowel may have more impact than you think!

 The vagus nerve allows almost instantaneous communication between all organs (including the gut) and the brain.
-This is how we have 'gut feelings' and likewise feel nauseous when we see or hear something that disgusts us.
+This is how we have 'gut feelings' or feel nauseous when we see or hear something that disgusts us.

 Another important fact is that we use raw materials from food, and many neurotransmitters are made in the gut.
 Digestion is one of the first things to degenerate.

-The power of gut bacteria imbalance is evident in PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders associated with streptococcal infections syndrome) (1), a severe and sudden onset disorder caused by a bacterial infection that affects the gut and brain.
-PANDAS is often manifesting only as a sudden anxiety and OCD behaviour in the child.
+The power of gut bacteria imbalance is evident in PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders) associated with streptococcal infections syndrome (1), a severe and sudden onset disorder caused by a bacterial infection that affects the gut and brain.
+PANDAS often manifests only as a sudden anxiety and OCD behaviour in the child.